Stuycs-K/finalproject-10-lau-jonathan-basak-souvik/DEVLOG-Souvik.md

 Incorporated GIF encoding into the GUI, and made it so that enabling GIF mode disables certain buttons.

 ### 2025-06-03: Stegsove
 Wrote the extractImage method, which will be used to stegsolve and when exporting a gif.
+Additionally wrote extractGif, which combines each black and white frame that was encoded in the image into a gif.